kiransanapala/kiransanapala/README.md

-- Hi, I’m @kiransanapala
+- Hi, I’m kiransanapala
-- I’m interested in ...
+- I’m interested in web technologies
-- I’m currently learning ...
+- I’m currently learning based on java script
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on web technologies
-- How to reach you ...
+- How to reach you about this course

 <!---
 kiransanapala/kiransanapala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.